 Each tyre varies in its tread pattern and rubber mix, and is a compromise between a number of requirements, such as grip and durability.
 Generally, a soft tyre provides better grip but also leaves more rubber on the road, so won't last as long as a harder model.
 Racing tyres are an extreme example: they're very soft and practically glue the car to the track, but may only last for part of one race – if that.

-CHOICE's cornering and braking tests assess the grip of tyres, but durability is not easily measured.
 Some tyres have a US tread wear rating that can give you some idea of how long a tyre should last compared with others used in the same conditions.